pypy/pypy.org/posts/2022/12/pypy-alive.rst

-An SMT solver (`Satisfyability Modulo Theories`_) is a tool that can be used to find out whether a certain mathematical formula is "satisfiable", i.e. whether some chosen set of input will make the formula evaluate to True.
+An SMT solver (`Satisfyability Modulo Theories`_) is a tool that can be used to find out whether a certain mathematical formula is "satisfiable", i.e. whether some chosen set of input will make the formula evaluate to true.
 SMT solvers are commonly used in a wide range of CS applications including program correctness proofs, program synthesis, etc. The most widely known one is probably Z3_ by Microsoft Research which has the nice advantage of coming with an easy-to-use